-School officially starts with the ringing of the 8:12 a.m. bell and continues through 2:55 p.m.
-ALL students are expected to be in attendance during these hours for ALL classes.
-Students WILL NOT BE ALLOWED to report to school late if they have a 1st period study hall or leave early if they have a study hall last period.
+School officially starts with the ringing of the 8:10 a.m. bell and continues through 2:55 p.m.
 Students that leave early without appropriate parent/guardian permission will be subject to appropriate consequences.
-NO student can sign himself/herself out without parent/guardian permission (either in writing or via a phone call between the main office and the parent/guardian).
+NO student can sign himself/herself out without parent/guardian permission (either in writing, via a phone call between the main office and the parent/guardian or an entry in the Pick Up Patrol app).